 Pourpre.com - les mondes de la couleur, les couleurs du monde.
 WhyWikiWorks.
 MeatballWiki | RecentChanges | Random Page | Indices | Categories Why does Wiki work, when there is no protection against vandalism?

 Why use a wiki, when anyone can change or delete anything there?
 What's to prevent someone from going berserk and wiping the whole site, or secretly changing the meaning of what people say, or clogging everything up with spam?
 The answer is the part of wikis that newcomers often miss: the community.
 Most community web sites rely on technology to restrict the actions of community members.
 There are several problems with this: Only one person can generally edit what they have already said, regardless of how bad a mistake they have made.
 Wikis work better because they rely on the community, rather than technology, to police itself.

-Enterprise Collaboration Software Comparison From MIKE2.0 Methodology This article on Enterprise Collaboration Software Comparison has the following purposes: To define key styles of enterprise collaboration used to meet business requirements related to improved knowledge management, information sharing and information discovery To assist in vendor selection from the many product choices that can be used for these styles of enterprise collaboration To scope new requirements for OmCollab, the platform that hosts MIKE2.0 As an open article, anyone can add / change the content, but use the talk page for areas of discussion / explaining disagreements.
+Enterprise Collaboration Software Comparison.
+From MIKE2.0 Methodology This article on Enterprise Collaboration Software Comparison has the following purposes: To define key styles of enterprise collaboration used to meet business requirements related to improved knowledge management, information sharing and information discovery To assist in vendor selection from the many product choices that can be used for these styles of enterprise collaboration To scope new requirements for OmCollab, the platform that hosts MIKE2.0 As an open article, anyone can add / change the content, but use the talk page for areas of discussion / explaining disagreements.

 Review Approach The review approach is based on: Identifying the key scenarios for enterprise collaboration Mapping vendor capabilities to their ability to meet these scenarios Focusing on differentiating capabilities of vendor products Vendor List Criteria Collaboration is a very general subject and there are thousands of products they operate in this arena.
 Differentiating Capabilities.